alschmut/code2semantics/README.md

 ## How to extract semantics from source code

 - Extract identifiers and split those into words by underscore and CamelCase notation.
-If the optional Word2Vec model is provided it analyzes each word using the semantic relatedness to its class name and its file-context.
+If the optional Word2Vec model (as binary or not) is provided, it analyzes each word using the semantic relatedness to its class name and its file-context.

   `python ProjectParser.py <file_or_directory_path> [<word2vec.model>]`

+## Useful links for pre-trained Word2Vec models
+- Google provides a 1.5GB Word2Vec model and describes its vocabulary in a [Blog post](http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/).
+In short:
+  - The data is obtained from 100 billion words from a Google News dataset
+  - The vocabulary includes many stopwords (not all)
+  - words are not lemmatized
+The Word2Vec model can be dowloaded from [Google Drive](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)
+- A list of pre-trained models from different sources is provided on a [3Top GitHub project](https://github.com/3Top/word2vec-api).

 ## How to add a new programming language with antlr4

 ### Generate Python classes for a new grammar